Dictionary of pastellists before 1800

 Pastels from the French school account for more than half the Dictionary, representing most of the more important artists such as Vivien, Nattier, La Tour, Perronneau, Labille-Guiard and Vigée Le Brun.
 But there were other major pastellists, such as Copley, Russell, Mengs, Carriera and Liotard from the American, English, German, Italian and Swiss schools, as well as a host of minor portraitists, many of whom travelled extensively.
 The extent of the mutual influences between these schools can only be understood with the Dictionary’s integrated global coverage.

-The primary documents on the site are the articles on each artist.
-They are in Adobe PDF format (and require Acrobat Reader, which should be enabled to open within your browser).
+The articles on each artist are in Adobe PDF format (and require Acrobat Reader, which should be enabled to open within your browser).
 To view each article, go to the list of artists and click on the hyperlink.
 File sizes vary according to the extent of the artist's œuvre; links to larger files are indicated in bold type.
-Currently there are approximately 2100 articles (a number of these relate to artists whose work falls outside the narrow definition of pastel adopted in the print edition and who were omitted for reasons of space; see Demographics for a breakdown).
-These files include records of some 25,000 pastels, of which roughly 12,000 are known at least from photographs.
+Currently there are approximately 3000 articles (a number of these relate to artists whose work falls outside the narrow definition of pastel adopted in the print edition and who were omitted for reasons of space; see Demographics for a breakdown).
+These files include (as at May 2023) records of approximately 40,000 pastels, of which roughly half are known at least from photographs.
+To give an idea of the expansion of the Dictionary, the 2006 print edition included nearly 600 pages of artist articles (including anonymous articles); laid out continuously in the same format, the articles online in 2016 would occupy some 2150 pages.
+Note that while the length of the worklist is an indicator of the significance of the pastellist, the length of the introductory essay may not be: for example important artists who occasionally worked in pastel may receive brief treatment, with the reader encouraged to explore the bibliography for further information, while some more obscure figures are given exhaustive coverage where original research is presented.

 An iconographical index of non-portrait subjects which help locate the small minority of pastels with mythological, religious, genre, landscape, or still life themes